luanvothanh12/luanvothanh12/README.md

-- 🌱 I’m currently learning React-js
+- 🌱 I’m currently learning Angular

 - ❓ Ask me about anything related to JAVASCRIPT and REACT and related technologies